juxt/blip/README.md

 # Blip

-Small library for fetching graphql definitions and interactiong with graphql server.
+Small library for fetching GraphQL definitions and interacting with a GraphQL server.

 # Installation